 - Butternut Squash and Quinoa Salad and Roasted Sweet Potatoes and Brussel Sprouts: I also love roasting a bunch of vegetables and tossing them with cooked quinoa for a quick wholesome and healthy lunch or a side dish for dinner.

 - Quinoa Chili and Quinoa and Vegetable Stew: Adding a cup of uncooked quinoa into soups and stews is a great way to incorporate it into your meals.

 - Quinoa Sweet Potato Bowl: You cannot share a list of healthy quinoa recipes and not mention this quinoa bowl recipe.
 Perfectly flavored with roasted sweet potatoes, black beans and drizzled with yogurt tahini dressing, it is ready in 30 minutes.

 What Goes With Quinoa:

 Before I let you go, I also wanted to share a few recipes that I serve quinoa with.
-Similar to other grains like pasta, bulgur, and wild rice, I think with its short cooking time that requires no advance planning, quinoa makes the perfect side dish.
+Similar to other grains like pasta, bulgur, black rice, and wild rice, I think with its short cooking time that requires no advance planning, quinoa makes the perfect side dish.